zwing99/qcon-microservices/README.md

 ## Outline

 1. **Lesson 0:** Introduction to Kafka, topics and events:
-    - What is Stream Processing?
+    - What are event-driven microservices and why do we need them?
+    - Overview of our Architecture
-    - Key concepts of Kafka Brokers, Connectors and Streams
+    - Key concepts of Apache Kafka
 2. **Lab 0:**
     - Create a cluster in Confluent Cloud
     - Install the Confluent Cloud CLI
     - Create topic, produce and consume events from Cloud CLI
 3. **Lesson 1:** Simple event validation:
-    - Overview of our Architecture
     - "Hipster Stream Processing"
     - Producer and Consumer APIs
 4. **Lab 1:**